sinosong/learngit/README.md

 # Introduction

-*Depends* is a source code dependency extraction tool, designed to infer syntactical relations among source code entities, such as files and methods, from various programming languages.
+*learngit* is a source code dependency extraction tool, designed to infer syntactical relations among source code entities, such as files and methods, from various programming languages.
 Our objective is to provide a framework that is easily extensible to support dependency extraction from different programming languages and configuration files, so that other high-level analysis tools can be built upon it, in a language-independent fashion.
 Sample applications include code visualization, program comprehension, code smell detection, architecture analysis, design refactoring, etc.

-Our creation of *Depends* is motivated by the observations that different vendors, such as Understand&trade;, Structure 101 &trade;, and Lattix&trade;, created their own dependency extraction tools that are packaged with their other analysis functions.
+Our creation of *learngit* is motivated by the observations that different vendors, such as Understand&trade;, Structure 101 &trade;, and Lattix&trade;, created their own dependency extraction tools that are packaged with their other analysis functions.
 To conduct new analysis, vendors and researchers must each create their own dependency extraction tools, or use the output of other tools, which are usually not designed to be reusable.

 We believe that dependency analysis of software source code is one of the most important foundations of software engineering.
 Given the growing number of systems built on new languages and multi-languages, the need of a flexible, extensible multi-language dependency extraction framework, with simple and unified interfaces is widely recognized.

-*Depends* is open source and free, to promote community collaboration, to avoid repetitive work, and to improve the quality of analytical tools.
+*learngit* is open source and free, to promote community collaboration, to avoid repetitive work, and to improve the quality of analytical tools.

-# How to use *Depends*
+# How to use *learngit*

 ## Download and installation

-You could download the latest version of *Depends* from https://github.com/multilang-depends/depends/releases/,
+You could download the latest version of *learngit* from https://github.com/multilang-learngit/learngit/releases/,
-and then unzip the ```depends-*version*.tgz``` file in any directory of your computer.
+and then unzip the ```learngit-*version*.tgz``` file in any directory of your computer.

-*Depends* is written in java, so it could be run on any OS with a JRE or JDK environment (like Windows, Linux or Mac OS).
+*learngit* is written in java, so it could be run on any OS with a JRE or JDK environment (like Windows, Linux or Mac OS).

 ## Run it from command line

-Following the single responsibility principle, *Depends* is designed for the purpose of extracting dependencies only.
+Following the single responsibility principle, *learngit* is designed for the purpose of extracting dependencies only.
 It only provides CLI interface, without GUI.
-But you can convert the output of *Depends* into the GUI of other tools, such as GraphViz(http://graphviz.org/), PlantUML(http://plantuml.com/), and DV8 (https://www.archdia.com).
+But you can convert the output of *learngit* into the GUI of other tools, such as GraphViz(http://graphviz.org/), PlantUML(http://plantuml.com/), and DV8 (https://www.archdia.com).

-You could run *Depends* in the following ways: ```depends.sh``` on Linux/Mac, ```depends.bat``` on Microsoft Windows, or  ```java -jar depends.jar```.
+You could run *learngit* in the following ways: ```learngit.sh``` on Linux/Mac, ```learngit.bat``` on Microsoft Windows, or  ```java -jar learngit.jar```.

-Note: If you encountered Out of Memory error like ```GC overhead limt exceed```, please expand the JVM memory like following ```java -Xmx4g -jar depends.jar <args>```.
+Note: If you encountered Out of Memory error like ```GC overhead limt exceed```, please expand the JVM memory like following ```java -Xmx4g -jar learngit.jar <args>```.

 ## Parameters

-The CLI tool usage could be listed by ```depends --help```, like following:
+The CLI tool usage could be listed by ```learngit --help```, like following:

-    Usage: depends [-hms] [--auto-include] [-d=<dir>] [-g=<granularity>]
+    Usage: learngit [-hms] [--auto-include] [-d=<dir>] [-g=<granularity>]
                    [-p=<namePathPattern>] [-f=<format>[,<format>...]]...
                    [-i=<includes>[,<includes>...]]... <lang> <src> <output>
           <lang>                 The language of project files: [cpp, java, ruby, python,